10darts/documentation/reference/api/keys.rst

         }

     :<json object key: JSON object with ``name`` key that shows the name of the key that is linked to,  **compulsory**.
-    :<json int kind: if it shows a linked value, which that value is, 0: float, 1: int, 2: string, 3: bool.
+    :<json int kind: if it shows a linked value, which that value is, 0: float, 1: int, 2: string, 3: bool, 4: list.
     :<json string value: text value chain representation to be linked to the key.
     :<json string device: device linked to the value